 Here are some scenarios in which someone else might use your charging station:

-Public charging stations: If you use a public charging station, it may be accessible for other electric vehicles to charge.
-These stations are intended for general use and can be used by anyone with an electric vehicle.
-In this case, someone else can use your charging station if it is available.
+Public charging stations: If you use a public charging station, it may be accessible to other electric vehicles for charging.
+These charging stations are intended for general use and can be used by anyone with an electric vehicle.
+In this case, someone else might use your charging station if it is available.

-Shared charging stations: In some cases, multiple households or users share a charging station, for instance, in an apartment complex or a shared parking garage.
-In such cases, others may use your charging station when it is not in use.
+Shared charging stations: In some cases, multiple households or users share a charging station, for example in an apartment complex or a shared parking garage.
+In such cases, others might use your charging station if it is not in use.
 There may be agreements and arrangements to coordinate the use of the charging station among different users.

-It is always wise to check the specific rules and agreements applicable to the charging station you are using.
-In public and shared situations, there may be use rules or rates set by the owner or manager of the charging infrastructure.
+It is always wise to check the specific rules and agreements that apply to the charging station you are using.
+In public and shared situations, there may be usage rules or fees set by the owner or manager of the charging infrastructure.

 Ole Diepstraten